What changes, Reiki practice or us?

 Takata’s presentation of Reiki practice continued to develop during the remaining 42 years of her life and career.
 She made adjustments that seem geared to support her American students, knowing they not only lacked the cultural context in which Japanese students learned Reiki practice, but also were unlikely to get as in-depth training and follow-up as Japanese students received.

-How Takata changed Reiki to support non-Japanese students
+How Takata changed Reiki practice to support non-Japanese students

 Within 10 years, Takata was teaching the foundation treatment, a standard protocol that was the basis for all treatment.
 Takata encouraged students to follow their hands while using the protocol, lingering where they sensed the need or experienced sensation.